Cosylab/nds3/doc/userManual/gettingStarted.md

 - PVVariableIn and PVVariableOut: the Variable PVs are responsible for storing the value written by the Device Support or by the Control System and are able to supply the internal value on demand to both the Device Support and the Control System.
-  This means that the Device Support can just read or write a value into them when it is convenient, withput worrying about the mechanism and the timing that the Control System will use to read/write the PV
+  This means that the Device Support can just read or write a value into them when it is convenient, without worrying about the mechanism and the timing that the Control System will use to read/write the PV
 - PVDelegateIn and PVDelegateOut: the Delegate PVs will call a predefined Device Support's function when the Control System wants to read or write some data from/to the PV